 Stationary sources include industrial sources.
+As obvious sources of pollution–like power plants or refineries–reduce their emissions, local air pollution districts increasingly look toward less obvious sites–such as organic recycling operations–as potential places to reduce emissions of either criteria pollutants or their precursor chemicals, which are also subject to regulation.
 Actively composting piles of organic feedstocks emit volatile organic compounds (VOC), which can react in the atmosphere with oxides of nitrogen (NOx) to make ground-level ozone, a criteria pollutant.
 VOCs can also react with ammonia (NH 3) to create fine particulates (alternatively referred to as particulate matter (PM 2.5), another criteria pollutant).
 VOCs are a class of more than 1,000 chemicals with greatly varying degrees of reactivity and toxicity.
 Some VOCs may be considered desirable, such as the ones which give off the scent of lemons, pine, or an expensive perfume.
 Others, like cadaverine, are extremely offensive.
 Common VOCs that are actually quite dangerous include benzene and formaldehyde.

 South Coast Air Quality Management District (AQMD)